princeton-nlp/SimCSE/README.md

 * 4/20: We released our [model checkpoints](#use-our-models-out-of-the-box) and [evaluation code](#evaluation).
 * 4/18: We released [our paper](https://arxiv.org/pdf/2104.08821.pdf).
 Check it out!

-We will release our training code soon.
-Please watch👀 our repo and stay tuned!

 ## Quick links